TechBhavyaShah/-5ivers/README.md

 We also have seeded both user accounts and restaurant admin accounts (so you can update the food items offered for a particular restaurant)...

 ### Restaurant Admin Accounts
+Access the Admin login page using http://localhost:3000/admin/signin
-The username and password follow the same format for each restaurant...
+(Note: There is no button to go to admin page.
+We need to manually type the url) The username and password follow the same format for each restaurant...

 Username: restaurant{number}